What is Prostate Cancer?

 What is the PSA test?

 The PSA test is a blood test in which the amount of Prostate Specific Antigen (PSA) is measured.
 A raised level (currently [as of 2022] above 4) is a possible (but not definitive) indicator of prostate cancer.
-Raised levels leads to further tests conducted by the health service.
+Raised levels may suggest the need for further (different) tests conducted by health professionals, such as a DRE, MRI or biopsy.
 The CPCSG strongly supports the use of PSA testing as a first indicator of the possible need for follow-up investigation for prostate cancer.
 However, in supporting PSA testing, we consider it vital that every man who attends the test should have a good understanding of its pros and cons, and so we have produced a detailed explanation which you can see by clicking here.
 There is also a very good video featuring retired consultant, David Baxter-Smith, which explains the PSA test very well - click here to view.

 We hope this informastion proves helpful, but if you have any queries please email our admin at address contactcpscg@gmail.com.